seldasen/Chocolate-Sales-Analysis/README.md

 Columns & Description:

-Date-------------The transaction date of the chocolate sale.
+- Date-------------The transaction date of the chocolate sale.
-Product Name-----Name of the chocolate product sold.
+- Product Name-----Name of the chocolate product sold.
-Category---------Type of chocolate (Dark, Milk, White).
-Quantity Sold----Number of chocolate units sold in the transaction.
-Revenue----------Total revenue generated from the sale.
+- Revenue Amount ----------Total revenue generated from the sale.
-Customer Segment-Type of customer (Retail, Wholesale).
+- Boxes Shipped ----------Number of boxes shipped to a country.
-Location---------Sales region or store location where the transaction took place.
+- Country ---------Sales region or store location where the transaction took place.

 ## Business Requirements